thi-ng/umbrella/packages/base-n/README.md

 ## About

-Arbitrary base-n conversions w/ presets for base16/32/36/58/62/64/85, support for arrays & bigints
+Arbitrary base-n conversions w/ presets for base16/32/36/58/62/64/85, support for arrays & bigints.

 ## Status